seegg/Utilities/components/README.md

 ## [Bottom Drawer](bottom-drawer)
 A React-Native wrapper component that is fixed to the bottom of another component.
-It can be open/closed to display/hide its child components.
-Further customisation can be had by extracting the various styles to the prop.
+It can be open/close to display/hide its child components.
+The header can be customised by passing in a custom component with its own styles and functions.
 <div>
   <img src='../assets/drawer-close.png' alt='bottom drawer close' width="400">
   <img src='../assets/drawer-open.png' alt='bottom drawer open' width="400">